beta4better/dropboxwsgi/README.rst

   listen = 8080
   EOF
   $ dropbox_wsgi -c config.ini -l info
-  Server is running; using wsgiref server"
+  Server is running; using wsgiref server

 Pretty simple.
 Now point your browser to ``http://localhost:8080/``.
 If you want to run this in production I recommend using the gevent_ WSGI